What is an Easy Access Cash ISA?

 Opening a Cash ISA with The Cambridge

-You can also open and manage your ISA online, with our Double Access ISA.
+You can open and manage a Cash ISA with us:

 The interest penalty is calculated on the amount withdrawn and is taken from the interest earned, not from your original savings.